Here are the BAM Jam 3 on 3 basketball rules.

 A coin toss prior to each game will determine which team gets the ball out-of-bounds first.

-All made baskets from inside the 2-point arc count for 1-point and made baskets from outside the 2-point arc count for two points.
-Games are generally played to 20 points, win by one (see next rule for exceptions).
+All made baskets from inside the 3-point arc count for 2-points and made baskets from outside the 3-point arc count for 3-points.
+Free throws are worth 1-point.
+Games are generally played to 35 points, win by one (see next rule for exceptions), unless the game exceeds the 25-minute time limit.

 Length of Game – ALL DIVISIONS (excluding the OPEN Division)

-The target score for all games is 20 points, meaning the first team to reach 20 points within 25 minutes of play is declared the winner.
-The team that reaches 20 points does not need to have a winning margin of 2 points or greater.
+The target score for all games is 35 points, meaning the first team to reach 35 points within 25 minutes of play is declared the winner.
+The team that reaches 35 points does not need to have a winning margin of 2 points or greater.
 The 25- minute clock is stopped during team time-outs and if the court monitor stops play for a player injury or other unusual circumstance.
-If neither team has reached a score of 20 points, the court monitor shall stop the game after 25 minutes of play.
-In all situations, the court monitor can declare a technical foul (see rule 11a) if the monitor determines that a team is intentionally stalling to run out the clock.
+If neither team has reached a score of 35 points, the court official shall stop the game after 25 minutes of play.
+In all situations, the court monitor can declare a technical foul (see the stalling rule above) if the monitor determines that a team is intentionally stalling to run out the clock.

-If at this point of interruption a team has a lead of 2 or more points, that team is declared the winner.
-If neither team has at least a 2-point advantage, the overtime rule will be activated.
-In overtime, the first team to score a total of 2 points more than the leading team’s score at the beginning of the overtime session, or reach 20 points, will be declared the winner.
-A coin toss will determine who gets the ball out of bounds first in overtime.
+If at this point of interruption a team has a lead of one (1) or more points, that team is declared the winner.
+If the score is tied, the overtime rule will be activated.
+In overtime, the first team to score a total of 2 points or reach 35 points, will be declared the winner.
+A coin toss will determine who gets the ball first in overtime.

 Use these examples as a guideline: